A recent study estimates that 47% of foreclosed properties are still occupied.

 A bank’s main purpose is to loan people money but they do foreclose houses until they can sell or they get most of their money back.

-But then discovered that a when Palm Beach County foreclosed house goes vacant, it attracts vandals and can fall into disrepair.
+But banks discovered that when a Palm Beach County foreclosed house goes vacant, it often attracts vandals and can fall into disrepair.
 So even if you stop your payments, the bank might let you live there to protect the house and prevent it from falling in disrepair.

 In many stories on media, you can see people living for free in their houses after foreclosure, avoiding payments for months, even years sometimes.
 But it is not that simple, right?

-Unless a bank made some mistakes, you cannot live without making any payments.
+Unless a bank made some mistakes in the process, you cannot live without making any payments.
 No bank would purposely do that!
-However, you might get lucky.
-It has happened before and it might just happen again, with you.
+However, some have tried.
+It has happened before and it might just happen again with you.
 However, keep in mind that avoiding payments is not legal and can get you into serious trouble.

 So why so many occupied foreclosed homes?
 An important point to remember is that no one wants to keep a house vacant as it attracts vandalism and crime.

 Keeping the property occupied with maintain the value of the bank’s investment.
 This benefits the bank.
-But partly because of how the foreclosure laws are structured in Florida, the bank will be forced to ask you to leave, even though it doesn’t actually want you to leave the house and let it be sit vacant.
+But partly because of how the foreclosure laws are structured in Florida, the bank will at some point be forced to ask you to leave.
+Even though it doesn’t actually want you to leave the house and let it be sit vacant until it’s sold.

 Therefore, there are a few perfectly legal ways to remain in your home, even after foreclosure.